 He was a Paris Greeter, and wow he had some great stories to tell.
 For each street we walked he shared tales from history and stories from last week.
 He took us to tiny local street markets not listed in guidebooks and showed us to the best the area had to offer from a delicious fromagerie to his favourite bakery.

 He was so generous with his time that this morning became the highlight of my ten days in Paris and the beginning of my interest in becoming involved with the Global Greeters Network.

-So what is the Global Greeter Network?
+So what is the International Greeter Association?

 Once I returned from Paris, I was pretty keen to get involved, so it was disappointing to find that my Sydney did not have a greeter service operating.
-I enquired about starting one I discovered it was quite a task and with a family and full-time job I did not have the time required to get it off the ground.
-Fast forward a few years and lots of hard work by Sydney’s chief organiser Mario and we launched an official Greeter service in April this year.
-I am now one of an ever growing number of volunteer greeters who get to show this amazing city to visitors.
+I enquired about starting one and discovered it was quite a task.
+I did not have the time required to get it off the ground with a family and a full-time job.

 What does a greet involve?

 So the first thing to know is a greet is not a tour; the volunteers are not trained guides.
 While they may have detailed knowledge of particular interests, like history or indigenous culture or street art, time spent with a greeter is more like visiting a friend in their hometown and spending a few hours with them.
 At the same time, they show you some of their favourite places.
 All the greeters have excellent knowledge of Sydney and a real love of the city.
 Each greet is unique; we share our perspective on our city.